 How To Feed Kiwi To Your Dogs

-When giving kiwi to your dogs, make sure that it is completely ripe.
+When giving kiwis to your dogs, make sure that they are fully ripe.
 Ripe kiwis contain more antioxidants and beneficial nutrients for your dogs.
 You should peel the fuzzy skin off of kiwis and cut it into bite-sized pieces before giving it to your dogs.
 In addition, spoon out the seeds because they can be toxic for them in large quantities and also adds the risk of creating a blockage in your dogs’ intestinal tracts.

 Some dogs may try to swallow the kiwi pieces whole so you may have to train them to chew their food thoroughly.
 This will help prevent choking and make the food easier to digest.